btalastas/sports-lookup/README.md

 git clone https://github.com/btalastas/sports-lookup.git
 ```

 There are various Python packages in order for these programs to work.
-Navigate to the `sports-lookup` directory and run the following command.
+Navigate to the `sports-lookup` directory and run the following command in your terminal.

 ```sh
 pip3 install -r requirements.txt